Tide vs Monzo: Comparing business bank accounts

-If you travel abroad, then you can use your Tide card to spend at any retailer or outlet where Mastercard is accepted.
-You’ll also receive the Mastercard exchange rate with no additional mark-up or fees.
-Unlike many other digital or High Street banks, there is also no limit to how much you can withdraw for free.
+If you travel abroad, you can use your Tide card anywhere that Mastercard is accepted.
+You’ll also receive the Mastercard exchange rate with no additional fees.
+Unlike many other digital or high street banks, there is also no limit to how much you can spend abroad for free.
 However, you will still be charged £1 to withdraw cash at an ATM (the same charge as applies in the UK).

 You can also enjoy free international spending with no limits with Monzo.
 Like Tide, the Mastercard exchange rate will also apply with no extra fees.
-If you use a foreign ATM to take out cash, then there is no withdrawal fee within the European Economic Area.
-In other countries, you can withdraw £200 for free every 30 days, but, beyond this limit, a 3% charge will apply.
+If you use an ATM to take out cash within the European Economic Area, there is no withdrawal fee.
+In non-EEA countries, you can withdraw £200 for free every 30 days – but a 3% charge will apply beyond this limit.

-Account-holders with a free Tide account can contact Tide Member Support through the app.
-In addition, you can also send Tide an email with your contact number and request a call back from the Member Support team during working hours.
+With a free Tide account, you can contact Tide Member Support through the app, or you can also send an email with your contact number and request a call back during working hours.
 There is also an automated telephone service to report a lost or stolen card.
-For members on the Tide Plus or Cashback plans, you have access to telephone support, as well as a 24/7 legal helpline to assist with any tax or contractual issues.
-Tide Cashback members also benefit from their own dedicated account manager.

 Tide vs Monzo in conclusion: similar yet different